Poland to ease wind farm rules, freeze energy prices

-WARSAW, Nov 29 (Reuters) - Poland's incoming government submitted a draft law to freeze energy prices in the first half of 2024 and liberalize rules to build wind farms.
+WARSAW, Nov 29 (Reuters) - Poland's incoming government has submitted a draft law to the country's parliament to freeze energy prices in the first half of 2024 and liberalize rules to build wind farms.

-The incoming government to be formed by the pro-European parties plans to kick-start the country's lagging transition from coal to achieve up to 70% of energy production from renewable sources by 2030 from about 15% last year.
+Support for the effort would be financed from a fund set up during the pandemic to mitigate the effects of the energy crisis with contributions by Poland's top energy firms.
+Shares of Orlen, Poland's oil and gas giant, were trading sharply lower after the news.

-Poland has one of Europe's highest spot power prices as it produces some 70% of electricity from coal
+The incoming government being formed by pro-European parties plans to kick-start the country's lagging transition from coal to achieve up to 70% of energy production from renewable sources by 2030, compared to about 15% last year.

-Energy prices including electricity, gas and district heating would be frozen for households and so-called vulnerable consumers including schools and hospitals, the draft law says.
+Poland has one of Europe's highest spot power prices as it produces some 70% of electricity from coal, which is more costly due to the cost of carbon emissions.

-Support would be financed from the COVID-19 Fund, via a mechanism set up in 2022 to mitigate the effects of the energy crisis and funded from contributions by Poland's top oil and gas firms.
+Energy prices including those for electricity, gas and district heating would be frozen for households and so-called vulnerable consumers such as schools and hospitals.
+Orlen is the biggest contributor to the fund.
+Earlier this year, the company said it expected to contribute 14 billion zloty ($3.55 billion) to the fund in 2023.

-The biggest contributor to the fund is oil and gas company Orlen.
-Earlier this year, the company said it expected to contribute 14 billion zloty to the fund in 2023.
+"I wonder who wants to reduce the value of the ORLEN and what is the purpose of this?"
+Orlen CEO Daniel Obajtek said in a post on social media platform X.

-PiS introduced subsidies for household consumers installing heat pumps and solar panels, but blocked the development of onshore wind for most of its eight years in power.
+Orlen shares were down 9.3% in mid-afternoon trading.
+PiS introduced subsidies for household consumers who installed heat pumps and solar panels, but blocked the development of onshore wind for most of its eight years in power.

 The draft law would reduce a minimum distance between a turbine and a residential area to about 300 metres from the current 1,500 metres depending on the level of noise emitted by the installation. ($1 = 3.9507 zlotys)